 © The Author(s) 2017.
 Objectives: To compare the risk of insomnia symptoms among community-dwelling older adults who participated and did not participate in organized social activity and physical exercise.
 Design: Secondary data analysis of a prospective cohort study.
 Material and Methods: Community-dwelling older adults ≥65 years of age with no insomnia symptoms at baseline were included in the study.
 Participants were followed up yearly for 3 years.
 Insomnia symptoms, social activity, and physical exercise status of study participants were assessed at baseline and during follow-up.
 Results: Study participants who reported engaging in organized social activity and low-intensity physical exercise and organized social activity and high-intensity physical exercise were less likely to report insomnia symptoms during follow-up compared with those who did not engage in any activity.
 Conclusion: These results suggest beneficial effect of organized social activity and physical exercise in maintaining sleep quality in old age.

 high-intensity physical exercise, insomnia symptoms, low-intensity walking exercise, social activity

 Digital Object Identifier (DOI)

 Endeshaw, Yohannes W. and Yoo, Wonsuk, "Organized Social Activity, Physical Exercise, and the Risk of Insomnia Symptoms Among Community-Dwelling Older Adults" (2019).
-Neurobiology.
+Translational Neuroscience.
 881.